Heroin Outpatient vs. Acute Detox Program

-Simply put, detoxification entails guiding a patient through a very structured and safe period of withdrawal, where she is denied heroin.
-As an addicted body’s way of crying out for more heroin, withdrawal is an obviously unpleasant experience (diarrhea, deep aches and pains, intense craving for more heroin, mood swings, depression, anxiety, etc.), but detox is absolutely necessary for eventually controlling heroin abuse.
+Simply put, detoxification entails guiding a patient through a very structured and safe period of withdrawal, where they are denied heroin.
+Withdrawal is an obviously unpleasant experience, but detox is absolutely necessary for eventually controlling heroin abuse.

-By most definitions, a stay of more than two consecutive days would qualify for “inpatient” status, a threshold that becomes very important when health insurance is factored in to the cost of treatment.
-Such status, explains Medicare.gov, is usually accompanied by a doctor’s order in writing.
+Acute detoxification is defined as a form of treatment where a patient weans off the abused drug under a doctor’s supervision.
+The patient will have to be in inpatient status in order for this to happen.
+By definition, a stay of more than two consecutive days would qualify for “inpatient” status, a threshold that becomes very important when health insurance is factored into the cost of treatment.

 One reason for a doctor’s supervision during acute detox is that he may see fit to prescribe medication to help the patient through the detox process.
 Drugs like Suboxone, while effective at weaning a patient off heroin, can be addictive in their own right; a patient trying to self-medicate while in a susceptible state is not in a position to judiciously administer even beneficial drugs.
 A doctor, on the other hand, has the benefit of experience and clarity with which to choose medications that can help the patient through detox, and the knowledge of when to taper off those medications, to prevent the patient developing an addiction to the detox drugs.

 Acute Detox Medications

 Some of the most commonly used drugs to help addicts through heroin detox include:

 - Chlordiazepoxide (Librium)